openstack/project-config/README.rst

 zuul
 ====

-This dir contains the zuul layout.yaml file and its python functions file(s).
+This dir contains the zuul main.yaml file which defines the Zuul tenants and the system-variables.yaml file which contains some global variables.
-These files determine what jobs are run on Gerrit events for each project.
-Edit these files if you need to change the jobs that your project runs or attributes of those jobs (voting, slave node type, etc).
+Edit these files to add, remove or rename a project from Zuul.

 `Zuul Documentation <http://docs.openstack.org/infra/system-config/zuul.html>`_